maxtenenbaum/GamryParser/README.md

 # GamryParser

 ## Description
-GamryParser is a specialized tool developed by the Deku Lab at the University of Oregon for processing data from Gamry potentiostats, specifically for CV (Cyclic Voltammetry) and EIS (Electrochemical Impedance Spectroscopy) experiments.
-This program efficiently handles .DTA files, processes them, and calculates key metrics such as anodic and cathodic charge storage capacity.
-It outputs these data to a CSV format, making it an essential tool for analyzing thin-film microelectrode arrays.
+GamryParser is a GUI-based tool developed for the University of Oregon to process and visualize cyclic voltammetry and electrochemical impedance spectroscopy data from Gamry potentiostat/galvanostats.
+The program calculates key metrics for characterizing thin-film neural interfaces and electrode-electrolyte interactions. (anodal/cathodal integral value, absolute charge, charge storage capacity, hysteresis charge...)

 ## IDE Installation
 To install GamryParser, follow these steps: